 Just like size, filtration technology plays a huge part in buying the right product.
 Not all filters have the same features and, naturally, not all of them can clean up every tank at the same rate.
 Depending on the fish you own, the tank they live in and other factors, you’ll need to do a bit of research to get the best filtering tech your fish need.

-In order to get the best quiet fish tank filters, you need to compare different water-flow rates and get the fastest ones possible.
+In order to get the best quiet aquarium filters, you need to compare different water-flow rates and get the fastest ones possible.
 Naturally, this feature is just one of many to pay attention to, but if you can’t decide between two high-end brands of filters, always choose the one with a faster water-flow rate.

 Self-priming is a feature that lots of water pumps and other related products have.
 An appliance that self-prims will clear all of its passages from trapped air, thus allowing more water to flow.